adeel-iqbal/smit-agentic-admin/README.md

 ## 🏆 Project Context

-This system was developed during my tenure as an **AI/ML Intern at SaylaniTech Softhouse**, following my certification in **AI & Data Science from Saylani Mass IT Training (SMIT)**.
+This system was developed during my tenure as an **AI/ML Intern at SaylaniTech**, following my certification in **AI & Data Science from Saylani Mass IT Training (SMIT)**.
 The project showcases enterprise-level AI engineering, full-stack development, and production-ready system design.

 ### Built For
 **Saylani Mass IT Training (SMIT)**
-Pakistan's largest non-profit IT training institute, serving 50,000+ students annually across 10+ cities.
+Pakistan's largest non-profit IT training institute, serving 100,000+ students annually across 10+ cities.

 ---